AemW/pokemon-battle-simulator/README.md

 The tests could also be expanded upon, since they are somewhat limited right now.

-The battle logic is another area where you could keep on improving ad absurdum.
+The battle logic is another area where you could keep on improving endlessly, almost ad absurdum.
 Especially on a more strategic level, using switches, allowing for stats boosts, and more.